-Destination weddings can be totally dreamy – from getting married barefoot in the sand to holding your ceremony in some far-off European city, there are lots of options to choose from.
-But before you set your heart on a destination wedding, make sure you consider these questions.
+Destination weddings can be totally dreamy.
+From getting married barefoot in the sand to holding your ceremony in some far-off European city, there are lots of options to choose from.
+But before you finalize those travel plans, you should consider some of the differences (both good and bad) that come with having a destination wedding.

 Where are you and your partner from?